Peter Deer

 Peter Deer (November 26, 1878 in Kahnawake, Quebec – July 30, 1956) was a Canadian track and field athlete who competed in the 1904 Summer Olympics in the men's 1500 metres.
 He finished in 6th place.
 He also competed in the men's 800 metres.

+Deer was Mohawk and a member of the Montreal Athletic Club.
+He represented his club rather than his country at the Games, though modern results list his affiliation as Canadian.